Quranaloneislam.org

 I also found the following Christian translation of verse 7 of Psalm 84; the translation is not named but it confirms the meaning translated by A. Alem and the Bible of Jerusalem 1973:

-Knolls of Al Safa and Al Marwah, located at proximity of the Holy Ka’bah
+Knolls of Al Safa and Al Marwah, located in the proximity of the Holy Ka’bah

 Psalm 84 is therefore one of many passages of the Old and New Testament which bears witness to the veracity of Islam.
 The city of “Baka” or “Bakkah”, which is the old name for Mecca, is thus documented both in the Bible and the Quran as the city and location where the pilgrimage instituted by Abraham by God’s grace takes place.